This is page 3 of a 3-page Article. Please begin at Page 1 here, so you know what to feed vegan & vegetarian children for every essential nutrient.

 To read the cites, please refer to Susan’s book Beyond Broccoli (#ad).

 Note: I do NOT agree with Susan.
 I am convinced you CAN raise a child vegan but ONLY with in-depth knowledge.
-The best resource I know of is The VegHealth Mastery Program (#ad).
-It includes classes by vegan medical doctors and registered dietitians.
+I want you to know the dangers.

 Chapter 27, part 2